edgeandnode/amp-demo/README.md

 # Amp - Template for ETHGlobal Buenos Aires

-Template for building an Amp Dataset and ingesting the Dataset data in an application.
+Template for building an Amp dataset and ingesting the dataset data in an application.
 Demos simple Amp config usage and consumption from a local and onchain development.

 For more detailed documentation on Amp, see the [Amp Docs](docs/README.md).